catgoesmeow14/Rock-Paper-Scissors-Image-Classifier/README.md

 - **Learning Rate Scheduling**: Applied to optimize convergence rates.
 - **Early Stopping and Model Checkpointing**: Utilized to halt training at the optimal point and save the best model iteration, respectively.
 - **Comprehensive Evaluation**: Both training and validation metrics are extensively monitored to gauge model performance.

-## Getting Started

-To replicate this project or use the model, follow these steps:

-1. **Clone the Repository**: Download the project files to your local machine.
-2. **Install Dependencies**: Ensure TensorFlow 2.15.0 and other required libraries are installed.
-Refer to `requirements.txt` for a complete list.
-3. **Prepare the Data**: Download the dataset from the provided Dicoding Academy link and organize it according to the project's structure.
-4. **Train the Model**: Run the training script or notebook to start training the model on your dataset.
-5. **Evaluate and Test**: Use the provided evaluation scripts to test the model's performance on new data.